robertmodesty/genpass/README.md

   This program generates characters for password like rolling a rotor and pause it suddenly by pressing [Enter] key.
 This make the password unpredictable.
 The length of password, what characters as candidates, can be specified by arguments.

   In the 'Auto' mode, the generator does not "roll the rotor", but use the /dev/random as random pool instead.
 In some OS, this may cause the password predictable.
 It may not be a good idea using this mode.
+But, this mode make the script able to be called by other script or program as a password source.
+The other program can get a password through this script, and use it as an one-time-password or on some automated operation.

   For security reasons, there is a mini version named "gnpas".
 User can read it fast and easily, edit the setting in it, and execute it by commanding './gnpas'.
 The mini version does not need any command argument.